 - General Anesthesia – This form of sedation is used for extensive treatments, extremely anxious and uncooperative children, or children with special needs.
 Under General Anesthesia, your child will be completely asleep and pain free.
 Small to Tall has a specially trained doctor who administers and monitors the general anesthesia throughout the treatment.

 Who will provide the preoperative evaluation of my child?

-Dr. Rowley, Dr. Ruder, Dr. Shavron and Dr. Craig each take sincere interest in your child and will review their medical history as well as any allergies, medications or hospitalizations.
+Dr. Rowley, Dr. Ruder, Dr. Shavron and Dr. Callender each take sincere interest in your child and will review their medical history as well as any allergies, medications or hospitalizations.
 They are always willing to discuss any questions or concerns prior to treatments.

 How long should my child need to refrain from food or drink prior to the procedure?